itsowaisnoor/Send-Email-From-PHP-MAILER/README.md

 # Send-Email-From-PHP-MAILER

-# Extract the phpmailer and you are done.
+ Extract the phpmailer and you are done.

-# Use Enjoy!
+ Enjoy!